jesajaw/PEG/README.md

 	If provided, the current status of the calculation will be written in this file; it can be monitored to determine the progress of long calculations.
 This provides an interface for other processes to monitor the status of this calculation (for example, a web-based or GUI front-end, etc.).

 --eV
-	If this flag is included, all wavelength inputs (--min, --max, --increment, and --wavelength) will instead be interpreted as photon energies in electron volts (eV).
+	If this flag is included, all wavelength inputs (--min, --max, --increment, --wavelength) will instead be interpreted as photon energies in electron volts (eV).

 --coatingThickness <thickness in um>
 	If provided, creates a layer of --coatingMaterial on top of the basic grating profile, by translating the profile vertically by coatingThickness um.
 Used to model overcoated, oxidized, or dielectric gratings.